A Domain Decomposition-Based CNN-DNN Architecture for Model Parallel Training Applied to Image Recognition Problems: Experimental Results

 \section{Experimental Results}

 In this section, the proposed CNN-DNN architecture is evaluated by different experiments for different image classification or recognition problems.
 In all cases, we train CNNs of different structures and architectures; see also~\cref{sec:data_nets}.
 In particular, we train 2D CNNs for two image classification datasets, that is, the CIFAR-10~\cite{Cifar10_TR} and the TF-Flowers~\cite{tfflowers} dataset, as well as for the face recognition problem with respect to the Extended Yale Face Database B~\cite{Yale_faces1,Yale_faces2}, and we train a 3D CNN for the chest CT scans data~\cite{Chest_CT}.
+In~\cref{tab:params_flops}, we summarize the number of model parameters, FLOPs, and average time to evaluation for the global networks and some exemplary local networks for the four tested datasets.
+Let us note that, in~\cref{tab:params_flops}, the reported FLOPs of a network refer to the FLOPs of one forward propagation of the network with the batch size of $1$; see also~\cite[sect.
+A.1]{molchanov2016pruning} for a formula of the FLOPs computation for convolutional and feedfoward layers in a neural network.
+For the FLOPs computations, we have used the tensorflow/keras model profiler~\cite{model_prof}.
 All experiments have been performed on a workstation with $8$ NVIDIA Tesla V100 32GB GPUs using python 3.6 and TensorFlow 2.4~\cite{tensorflow2015-whitepaper}.

 We compare the classification accuracies of both, the training and the validation data of the respective global CNN and the proposed decomposed CNN-DNN approach when evaluating the trained global coarse net for all four tested datasets.
 Additionally, for the TF-Flowers~\cite{tfflowers} and the chest CT scan data~\cite{Chest_CT}, we compare the runtimes on the aforementioned GPU cluster needed for the training of the respective networks.
 Let us note that since, at this point, we do not have a sophisticated parallel implementation of the two-level decomposition CNN-DNN model available, with respect to the training times, we report the time required for the training of the slowest of the $N$ local networks which are trained completely independently of each other.
 Additionally, we report the training time required for the global coarse net.
 The sum of both values is representative for the entire training time of our proposed CNN-DNN approach.
 This sum is then compared to the time necessary for the training of the global CNN.
 All networks are trained on one GPU of the aforementioned cluster and are, so far, not parallelized such that the training of a network can be assigned to multiple GPUs.